 Talent, good looks and connections in high places—that’s a combination that might spell success for almost any aspiring pop star, and Whitney Houston had all three.
 Both beautiful and talented, Houston was the daughter of soul singer Cissy Houston and niece of pop star Dionne Warwick, and she parlayed her hereditary gifts and the professional nurturing of her well-connected family into superstardom of a kind rarely matched before or since.
-A near-unknown prior to the release of her debut album Whitney Houston, she shot to stardom when her first chart-topping hit, “Saving All My Love For You,” hit #1 on the Billboard Hot 100 on this day in 1985.
+A near-unknown prior to the release of her debut album Whitney Houston, she shot to stardom when her first chart-topping hit, “Saving All My Love For You,” hit #1 on the Billboard Hot 100.

 Written by the team of Michael Masser and Gerry Goffin, who had teamed up previously on Diana Ross’ 1975 #1 hit “Theme From Mahogany (Do You Know Where You’re Going To),” the ballad “Saving All My Love For You” was the second single from Whitney Houston, following “You Give Good Love,” which peaked at #3 on the pop charts in July 1985.
 Released as a single in August 1985, “Saving All My Love” eventually earned Whitney Houston a 1986 Grammy Award for Best Female Pop Vocal Performance.
 When the next two singles from her debut album—”How Will I Know” and “Greatest Love Of All”—also topped the pop charts in early 1986, 23-year-old Whitney Houston established herself as one of the biggest names in popular music.